cvnlab/TDM/README.md

   Kay K, Jamison KW, Zhang R, and Ugurbil K (2019)
     TDM: a temporal decomposition method for removing venous effects from task-based fMRI. bioRxiv.

+Additional information can be found at the OSF site https://osf.io/j2wsc/.

 The code has been successfully run on MATLAB R2018a, but is likely compatible with any recent version of MATLAB.